vidister/matrix-message-decrypter/README.md

 If you work in law enforcement: stop reading and find a better job.

+This tool is my first Rust project and I wrote it in two evenings, there is no proper error handling, etc., be warned.
+I don't think it will eat your homework, but if it does it's your own fault.

+## Credits

 The [vodozemac](https://github.com/matrix-org/vodozemac) crate does all the heavy lifting here.
 Thanks!

-This tool is my first Rust project and I wrote it in two evenings, there is no proper error handling, etc., be warned.
-I don't think it will eat your homework, but if it does it's your own fault.

 ## Usage
 ```